 - To guide CCAFS in designing and implementing support mechanisms to reach the goal.

 - To make available high quality data to potential users now and well into the future.

 - To encourage appropriate levels of standardization, adoption of international standards and harmonization so that data from separate research activities can be brought together to enrich our understanding of processes, outcomes and impacts in the areas of the world where CCAFS Works.

 - To promote the production of FAIR outputs.

 Coordination and decision making

-The development and implementation of the CCAFS DMS is coordinated by the CCAFS Knowledge and Data Sharing team at CIAT.
+The development and implementation of the CCAFS DMS is coordinated by the CCAFS Knowledge and Data Sharing team at The Alliance of Bioversity International and CIAT.
 Decisions are closely coordinated with the CCAFS PMC as well as the monitoring, evaluation and learning team (MEL).
 Strategies and other key decisions go to ISC for approval.
-To ensure the adherence to common standards CCAFS collaborates closely with the Knowledge and Data Management teams of CIAT, System Office, CGIAR Centres and key partners (e.g. University of Reading).
+To ensure the adherence to common standards CCAFS collaborates closely with the Knowledge and Data Management teams of CIAT, System Office, CGIAR Research Centers and key partners (e.g. System Management Office and Stats4SD).

 Promoting CCAFS DMS Implementation